LottoGo

 LottoGo – The Verdict

 LottoGo does what it sets out to do, which is to put global lottery draws within reach of players in the UK.
 It also has a fine selection of instant-win games.
 However, it doesn’t do much more than the basics.
-The lack of promotions and bonuses really hurts the site’s appeal compared to sites like Lottoland and Lottomart, and the lack of support for modern deposit and withdrawal options is a bugbear, too.
+The lack of big promotions and bonuses really hurts the site’s appeal compared to sites like Lottoland and Lottomart, and the lack of support for modern deposit and withdrawal options is a bugbear, too.
 It’s good, but it could be far better than good.

 LottoGo mobile screenshot